Meet the TTI Team

 Pronouns: They/Them/Theirs, She/Her/Hers

-Maybe Burke is an award winning theatre artist and trans advocate focused on expanding conversations around representation and diversity.
+Maybe Burke is an award winning actor, writer, and human rights advocate focused on expanding conversations around representation for marginalized communities.
 They have married their love for storytelling with their passion for advocacy, creating accessible tools that can help people learn how to be respectful and supportive of trans and non-binary people.
 Maybe has spoken on several panels and various platforms, from Buzzfeed to BroadwayCon.
-They have also created and facilitated several workshops around trans and queer identities in colleges, universities, community centers, and other settings.
+She has also created and facilitated several workshops around trans and queer identities in colleges, universities, community centers, and other settings.
 As an artist, Maybe performs around New York City.
-Their solo show, Love Letters to Nobody, received the 2017 Fresh Fruit Spirit Award for Fostering Pride, Survival, History, and Progress.
+Her solo show, Love Letters to Nobody, received the 2017 Fresh Fruit Spirit Award for Fostering Pride, Survival, History, and Progress.
 As the Artistic Associate of Honest Accomplice Theatre, Maybe founded The Trans Literacy Project, in which they collaborate with trans artists, advocates, and activists to produce accessible videos which address questions about trans experiences.
-They are a curator for the Trans Theatre Festival at The Brick, New York’s first theatre festival that features exclusively work written by trans and non-binary identified artists.
-Maybe joined the TTI team in 2018.
-You can learn more about Maybe at www.maybeburke.com.
+Those videos can be seen on Youtube and in trainings provided by the NYC Commission on Human Rights.
+Maybe joined the TTI team in 2019.
+You can learn more about Maybe at maybeburke.com

 Core Training Team